CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

 - variables
 - environment variables
 ---
-## Configuring Environment variables
+## Configuring environment variables

 Clever Cloud allows you to define environment variables that will be injected in your application's environment.

-## How variables are defined?
+## How are variables defined?

 Variables are defined on a per-application basis.
 They are defined by three ways:

- * By provisionned add-ons linked to applications.
+ * By provisioned add-ons linked to applications.
 The variables names are listed in the add-on's information panel

  * By adding variables yourself in the "Environment variables" panel of